quickapps/docs/en/developers/blocks-api.rst

 Blocks settings are handled by the ``Block.<handler>.settings`` event, this event is aimed to provide additional form input elements that users can tweak in the Block's editing page.
-You must simply catch this event and return all inputs elements you want to provide to users.
+You must simply catch this event and return all the form inputs elements you want to provide to users.

-In our example, we want to allow users to indicate how many articles should be displayed in the block when it is rendered.
+In our example, we want to allow users to indicate how many articles should be displayed in the block when it gets rendered.
 To do so, we must simply catch the event and return all the form inputs we want to provide to users:

 .. code:: php